TVMTam/CV-KPMG/README.md

 Although the task can be purely done in excel, I would like to challenge myself and complete the task in a Pythony manner.

 ### Tools that I used:
-Language: Python
+Language: Python <br>
-Packages: Numpy, Pandas, Matplotlib
+Packages: Numpy, Pandas, Matplotlib <br>

+### License
+This project is open source and licensed under the MIT License - see the LICENSE.md file for details